Eschatologue/CM_wiki/docs/option/feat/feat-origin.md

 ## PHB'24 Origin Feats

-These Origin feats are included in the 2024 Player's Handbook
+These Origin feats are included in the PHB'24

 ---